MattPrescott84/XMATCHIT/README.md

  Script for the visual matching and classification of radio sources using overlays produced by MAKEOVERLAY.py.
  In this example it needs two sets of overlays of different size (eg. 0.5 x 0.5 arcminutes and 3.0 x 3.0 arcminutes) placed in a directory.
- The code prompts the user to classify whether or not radio source components have an optical counterpart, and then prompts the user to classify the radio source morphology (compact, extended, FRI/II etc.)
+ The script prompts the user to classify whether or not radio source components have an optical counterpart, and then prompts the user to classify the radio source morphology (compact, extended, FRI/II etc.)

  To run type:
  python XMATCHIT.py <<dir with overlays>>